ui3TD/Idol-Manager-Unfair_plus/README.md

 ### Things made more challenging:
 - 20000 yen/wk is the expected starting salary for 100% satisfaction so that it's aligned with minimum wage.
 - 20000 yen/wk is the default starting salary so that it's aligned with minimum wage.
 - Concert revenue formula rebalanced so it approaches zero with high ticket prices.
-This is most impactful in hard mode.
+This is most impactful in Unfair+.
 - Concert venues can only be unlocked if you've sold out the previous venue with a profit.
 - Concert Club venue had its hype multiplier reduced.
 Previously, clubs had higher hype than other venues.
 - Theater show sales and subscriptions start to decay after 30 days since the last single due to staleness.
-It's not so severe in easy/normal mode, but more severe in hard mode.
+It's not so severe in easy/normal mode, but more severe in Unfair+.
 - Theater subscription revenue decreased by 90%.
 Most of the revenue goes to the streaming service provider.
 - Show media platform appeal values reduced to encourage usage regardless of group themes.
 - Staff cannot be fired using scandal points within the first month so that you can't just hire and immediately fire staff to get rid of points.